adamsmodi/DAX-Learning-Note/README.md

 # DAX-Learning-Note
-Learning Note for DAX in Power BI
+Here is my learning note for DAX in Power BI.
+DAX Formular, .pbix Template File and M code will be shared.